devAdhiraj/stratosphere-assessment/README.md

  The App.js file just contains 3 components, and these components can be found under the src/components directory.
  Each comonent has a CSS module associated with it which contains all the CSS styling for that specific component.

  Unfortunately I am short on time, otherwise I would have tried to refactor BottomComponent using CSS grid.
 I think that would have made the styling more robust for different screen sizing.
+For now, I have utilized mutliple media queries to make the BottomComponent responsive.

 ### Running the App